bytedance/primus/docs/primus-quickstart.md

 ### Initialize

-Having the newly created PBVM, we now can proceed to installing all the components needed to form the environment for Primus applications, which can be simply done with the setup script from Primus repository as shown below.
-Noticeably, restarting the PBVM is required to finalise the installation of those components; meanwhile, it's a good timing to create another virtual machine snapshot.
+Having a newly created virtual machine, we now can proceed to installing all the components needed by PBVM, which can be simply done with the setup script from Primus repository as shown below.
+Noticeably, restarting the newly installed PBVM is required to finalise the installation components;
+meanwhile, it's a good timing to create another virtual machine snapshot.

 ```bash
 # Primus repository can be obtained from git, scp or other methods.